Skibidi Toilet (SKBDI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Skibidi Toilet Historical Price

-According to the latest data gathered on Skibidi Toilet live price page, the current price of Skibidi Toilet is 0.02958858USD.
-The circulating supply of Skibidi Toilet(SKBDI) is 74.92M SKBDI , giving it a market capitalization of $2.22M.
+According to the latest data gathered on Skibidi Toilet live price page, the current price of Skibidi Toilet is 0.02792995USD.
+The circulating supply of Skibidi Toilet(SKBDI) is 74.92M SKBDI , giving it a market capitalization of $2.10M.

 The Skibidi Toilet Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of SKBDI based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.